Alex Bolt

-In August 2021, Bolt tested positive for COVID-19.

 Career

-2010-2012: Career beginnings
+2010-2013: Career beginnings, top 400

 Bolt began his tennis career in Murray Bridge competing in the Murray Bridge Lawn Tennis Association.
 He made his ITF debut in October 2010 at the Australia F8, where he made the second round.

 Throughout 2011, Bolt competed on the Futures circuit.
 His best performance was a semi final result in the Australian F7 in September.
-Bolt finished 2011 with a ranking of 897.
+Bolt finished 2011 with a ranking of No. 897.

 Bolt lost in the first round of qualifying for the 2012 Brisbane International to countryman, Luke Saville.

 Bolt spent the rest of 2012 competing on the Futures Circuit and reached his first final and winning the Australian F7 in Happy Valley, South Australia; this was his first career title.
 He competed in four finals from October–December; winning one.
-Bolt ended 2012 with a ranking of 483.
+Bolt ended 2012 with a ranking of No. 483.

-2013

 Bolt entered the qualifying rounds of Sydney International, where he made the second round, before losing to Guillermo Garcia-Lopez.
 He also made the second round of qualifying for the 2013 Australian Open, losing a tight contest 4–6, 7–5, 6–8 to Florent Serra.

-Between February and May, Bolt competed in a number of Future tournaments, making the semi finals in Australia F1, F2 and China F1.
+Between February and May, Bolt competed in a number of Future tournaments, making the semi-finals in Australia F1, F2 and China F1.

 He lost in the first round of qualifying in the 2013 French Open to James Duckworth.

 From June – September, Bolt played a number of Futures throughout Europe, mainly on clay, before returning to Australia the play in the futures there. his best result reaching the final of Cairns F7, losing to his doubles partner Andrew Whittington, 4–6, 4–6.
-Bolt ended 2013 with a ranking of 364.
+Bolt ended 2013 with a ranking of No. 364.

 2014: Major wildcard & debut in doubles, First Challenger title

 Bolt was given wildcards into both the 2014 Brisbane International and 2014 Australian Open qualifying, but lost in round 1 in both.
 Whittington and Bolt were given wildcards into the Men's doubles main draw.
 The pair defeated the No. 3 seeds David Marrero and Fernando Verdasco in round two, ultimately losing at the quarter-final stage to number 8 seed Daniel Nestor and Nenad Zimonjić.
 The match was played on Rod Laver Arena; the pairs first appearance on centre court.

-In February, he made the quarter final of the Burnie Challenger, losing to eventual runner-up Hiroki Moriya; before playing a number of Australian Futures, winning the F4 and coming runner-up in F5.
+In February, he made the quarter-final of the Burnie Challenger, losing to eventual runner-up Hiroki Moriya; before playing a number of Australian Futures, winning the F4 and coming runner-up in F5.

-Bolt's won his first ATP Challenger Tour on May 3 at the China International against Nikola Mektić in straight sets, increasing his ranking to a career high of #240.
+Bolt won his first ATP Challenger Tour title on 3 May at the China International against Nikola Mektić in straight sets, increasing his ranking to a career high of No.240.
 He also won the doubles, pairing with Andrew Whittington.
 At Wimbledon, Bolt fell just short of making his grand slam debut, losing in the final round of qualifying to Russian Konstantin Kravchuk in four sets.
 In September, Bolt made the semi-finals of the Napa Challenger.